section-engineering-education/engineering-education/content/articles/how-to-perform-containerized-static-application-security-testing(sast)-using-mobsf-within-a-docker-container/index.md

 - SAST tools can analyze the entire codebase.
 - SAST tools are much faster than human-triggered security code reviews, performing close to a million lines of code in a very short period.
 - SAST tools automatically spot critical vulnerabilities with high confidence.
-- SAST tools scale well given they can be run on multiple software and run multiple times.
+- SAST tools scale well given that they can be run on multiple software and run multiple times.

 ### Disadvantages of SAST
 SAST has some drawbacks as outlined below: